namelesshackerrepo/learnjavascriptpart2/README.md

-# learnjavascriptpart1
+# learnjavascriptpart2

-Variables, data types, booleans, and math operations.
+More on strings, string concatenation, and variables

 Clone the repository, open with live-server, and finish writing the code in the js.js file where indicated to.